Very little vitamin K is stored in the body and absorbtion can be decreased by a diet with too much sugar and calcium

 Green vegetables are a good source of vitamin K

-Where do you get vitamin K?
+Where can I get vitamin K?

+The opinions expressed are those of the author and are not held by Saga unless specifically stated.
 The material is for general information only and does not constitute investment, tax, legal, medical or other form of advice.
 You should not rely on this information to make (or refrain from making) any decisions.
 Always obtain independent, professional advice for your own particular situation.